metan-ucw/runltp-ng/README.md

 First you need a VM image which boots without user input and starts a serial terminal (See Grub section below).

-For Debian and SUSE atleast you may automatically install LTP by doing something like the following.
+For Debian and SUSE at least you may automatically install LTP by doing something like the following.

 ```
-$ ./runltp --verbose --setup --install=mybranch --repouri=/mnt/ltp\
+$ ./runltp-ng --verbose --setup --install=mybranch --repouri=/mnt/ltp\
            --backend=qemu:ram=4G:smp=4:image=/local/vm.qcow2:virtfs=/local:password=123\
 ```

-This assums you have a local checkout of the LTP at `/local/ltp` with a branch `mybranch`.
+This assumes you have a local checkout of the LTP at `/local/ltp` with a branch `mybranch`.
 The `virtfs` backend option will cause `/local` to be mounted on the virtual machine at `/mnt` (as read-only).